snipkit/octotask/docs/docs/FAQ.md

 ## Best Practices

-??? question "How do I get the best results with octotask.diy?" - **Be specific about your stack**:
+??? question "How do I get the best results with octotask?" - **Be specific about your stack**:
  Mention the frameworks or libraries you want to use (e.g., Astro, Tailwind, ShadCN) in your initial prompt.
-This ensures that octotask.diy scaffolds the project according to your preferences.
+This ensures that octotask scaffolds the project according to your preferences.

     - **Use the enhance prompt icon**:
       Before sending your prompt, click the *enhance* icon to let the AI refine your prompt.
 You can edit the suggested improvements before submitting.

     - **Scaffold the basics first, then add features**:
       Ensure the foundational structure of your application is in place before introducing advanced functionality.
-This helps octotask.diy establish a solid base to build on.
+This helps octotask establish a solid base to build on.

     - **Batch simple instructions**:
       Combine simple tasks into a single prompt to save time and reduce API credit consumption.
 For example: